 The following unaudited pro forma consolidated combined financial information gives pro forma effect to the acquisition as of September 7, 2012 of Micronet, combining our consolidated historical statement of operations with the acquired Micronet businesses as if the Micronet acquisition had been completed on January 1, 2012.
 This pro forma information should be read in conjunction with the respective consolidated historical financial statements, and the related notes, of Micronet Enertec and the acquired Micronet businesses included elsewhere in this prospectus.
 The pro forma adjustments reflecting the consummation of the Micronet acquisition are based on the purchase method of accounting, available financial information and the estimates and assumptions described in the notes below.
 For purposes of preparing our consolidated financial statements, we have established a new basis for the assets and liabilities of the acquired Micronet businesses based upon their fair values and our purchase price for them, including the costs of the Micronet acquisition.
-The unaudited pro forma consolidated combined financial information reflects our best estimates; however, the results of operations wiffer significantly from the pro forma amounts reflected in this prospectus due to various factors, including, without limitation, access to additional information and changes in value.
-The pro forma adjustments do not reflect any operating efficiencies or cost savings that may be achievable with respect to the combined businesses.
-The following information is not necessarily indicative of the future operating results of the combined businesses or results of operations of the combined businesses had the Micronet acquisition actually been completed on January 1, 2012.
+The unaudited pro forma andjustments reflected in this prospectus due to various factors, including, without limitation, access to additional information and changes in value.
+The pro forma adjustments do not reflect any operating efficiencies or cost savings that may be achievable with respect to the combined businesses had the Micronet acquisition acquisition acquisition and changes in value.
+The pro forma acquisition is not necessarily indicative of the future operating results of the combined businesses or results of operations does not reflect on the future operating results of the combined businesses or results of operations of the combined businesses had the Micronet acquisition actually be encompleted on January 1, 2012.

-Micronet Enertec Year e nded December 31, 2012
+Micronet Enertec Year ended December 31, 2012

-Historical Micronet (1) Adjustments Pro Forma (2)
+Historical Micronet (1) Adjustments Pro o Forma (2)

 (in thous ands, except p er share data)

 Statement of Operations Data:

 Revenues \$ 17,788 \$ 19,704 \$ - \$ 37,492

 Cost of revenues 13,790 11,995 25,785

 Gross profit 3,998 7,709 11,707

 Operating expenses:

 Selling and marketing 752 415 1,167

-General and administrative 2,243 1,348 3,591
+General and administrative 2,243 1,348 - 3,591

 Research and development, net 777 1,051 1,828

-Amortization of intangible assets 551 533 (2) 1,084
+Amortization of intangible assets 551 533(2) 1,084

 Total operating expenses 4,323 2,814 533 7,670

 Income (loss) from operations (325) 4,895 (533) 4,037

 Financial income, net 93 242 335

 Gain on bargain purchase 4,623 $(4,623)^{(2)}$

 Provision (benefit) for income taxes (136) 326 (80) 110

-Equity in net earnings of affiliated company 41 41
+Equity in net earnings of affiliated company 41 - - 41

 Income from discontinued operation

 Net income 4,568 4,811 (5,076) 4,303

 Net loss attributable to noncontrolling interests (849) 2,312 1,463

 Net income attributable to Micronet Enertec \$ 5,417 \$ 4,811 \$(7,388) \$ 2,840

 Earnings per share attributable to Micronet Enertec, basic \$ 1.67 \$ 0.88

 Earnings per share attributable to Micronet Enertec, diluted \$ 1.54 \$ 0.82

-Shares used in computing: ,
+Shares used in computing:

 Basic net earnings per share

 Diluted net earnings per share

 Weighted average common shares outstanding:

 Basic 3,241,500 3 ,241,500

 Diluted 3,594,872 3 ,594,872

+-